racket/racket/racket/src/README.txt

 the Racket version number is shared in "version/racket_version.h".

 The version number for the "base" package needs to be updated separately.
-If this directory is part of a clone of the Git repository for Racket, then the "base" version is in "../../pkgs/base/info.rkt".
+If this directory is in a checkout of the Git repository for Racket, then the "base" version is in "../../pkgs/base/info.rkt".

 Unfortunately, there's no single source for the version number in both